systemjs/plugin-css/README.md

 * `separateCSS`: true / false whether to build a CSS file at the same output name as the bundle itself to be included with a link tag.
 Defaults to false.
 * `buildCSS`: true / false whether to bundle CSS files or leave as separate requests.
 Defaults to true.
-* `rootURL`: Optional, address that when set normalizes all CSS URLs to be absolute relative to this path.
+* `rootURL`: Optional, local path that when set normalizes all CSS URLs to be absolute to this path.

 ### Build Example